 In October of 2017, we surveyed the market and compiled what appeared to be the Top 5 Hotel Tech Trends To Expect In 2018.
-You would think that only a few years ago our prediction of what would be commonplace tech in hotels by 2020 would be pretty spot-on, right?
+You would think that only a few years ago our hotel tech predictions of what would be common by 2020 would be pretty spot-on, right?
 Well, Henry Ford famously predicted in 1940 that a combination of airplane and motorcar would be coming in the near future too.
 Turns out there might be some parallels between the automotive and hospitality industries.

 Smart Hotel Rooms